sarahsupp/2016-01-11-uwmadison/lessons/sql_instructor/08-create.md

 we can use the `delete` command with a `where` clause that matches the records we want to discard.
 For example,
-once we realize that Frank Danforth didn't take any measurements, we can remove him from the `Person` table like this:
+if we have a species in the species table that never occurs in our surveys table (e.g. it has never been observed or measured), we can remove it from the `species` table like this:

 ~~~
-delete from Person where ident = "danforth";
+DELETE FROM species WHERE species.id = "ZZ";
 ~~~

-But what if we removed Anderson Lake instead?
+But what if we removed a species that *is* found in the surveys instead, like *Dipodomys ordii*?
-Our `Survey` table would still contain seven records of measurements he'd taken, but that's never supposed to happen:
+Our `surveys` table would still contain records of measurements of 'DO', but that's never supposed to happen:
-`Survey.person` is a foreign key into the `Person` table, and all our queries assume there will be a row in the latter matching every value in the former.
+`surveys.species_id` is a foreign key into the `species` table, and all our queries assume there will be a row in the latter matching every value in the former.

 This problem is called [referential integrity](../../gloss.html#referential-integrity): we need to ensure that all references between tables can always be resolved correctly.
-One way to do this is to delete all the records that use `'lake'` as a foreign key before deleting the record that uses it as a primary key.
+One way to do this is to delete all the records that use `'DO'` as a foreign key before deleting the record that uses it as a primary key.
 If our database manager supports it, we can automate this using [cascading delete](../../gloss.html#cascading-delete).
 However,
-this technique is outside the scope of this chapter.
+this technique is outside the scope of this chapter. **And it is unlikely that we would want to rid ourselves of this information, unless  it truly represented a mistake or error**

 > Many applications use a hybrid storage model
 > instead of putting everything into a database: